JohnA-Oslo/DocExternal/docs/access.md

 # Access setup overview

 Wanda relies on users having access to a set of APIs and objects exposed on the customer's Unit4 Business World installation.
-This section gives an overview of the access setup required for Wanda.
+This topic gives an overview of the access setup required for Wanda.

 To get a overview of the required access setup for Wanda, see the [access checklist](access-checklist.md).
 In addition all assistant specific implementation guides include a description of the required access configuration.